William Harding School Council

 • Organise School Council led trips and projects.

-Communication channels: In order for William Harding’s School Councillors to undertake their work, they will need to communicate with the following:
+Communication channels: In order for William Harding’s School Counsellors to undertake their work, they will need to communicate with the following:

 • Pupils, parents and teachers need to talk to each other to make participation work.